StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/export-list-of-alerts.md

-# How to Export a List of Alerts
+# Export a List of Alerts

 This topic provides step-by-step instructions for exporting a list of [alerts](about-alerts.md) in TheHive.